Frequently Asked Questions

 - My keycard doesn't let me into the club, what do I do?

 - I understand my spouse or junior member needs a safety course to use the range.
 How do I fulfill that requirement?

 - What are the regularly scheduled events mentioned above?

-During the months between about mid-September to about mid-March we have a regular schedule of activities at the club.
+During the months between about mid-September though March we have a regular schedule of activities at the club.
 The schedule published here is an approximation, the online club calendar shows more details and, for the most part, is up to date.
 The calendar at the club is the final authority of the club's schedule.